thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 === "scriptability --help"
     ```console

-    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools scriptability --help
-    Usage: cs_tools tools scriptability <command>
+    Usage: cstools tools scriptability <command>
                                                [--version, --help]

       Tool for easily migrating TML between instance.

       USE AT YOUR OWN RISK!
 This tool uses private API calls which
       could change on any version update and break the tool.

-    ThoughtSpot provides the ability to export object metadata (tables,
+      ThoughtSpot provides the ability to extract object metadata (tables,
       worksheets, liveboards, etc.)  in ThoughtSpot Modeling Language (TML)
       format, which is a text format based on YAML.
 These files can then be
-    modified and imported into another (or the same) instance to either
+      modified and imported into another (or the same) instance to either create
-    create or modify objects.
+      or modify objects.

         cs_tools tools scriptability --help

     Options:
       --version           Show the version and exit.
       --help, --helpfull  Show this message and exit.

     Commands:
-      compare         Compares two TML files for differences.
-      create-mapping  Create a new, empty mapping file.
-      export          Exports TML as YAML from ThoughtSpot.
-      import          Import TML from a file or directory into ThoughtSpot.
+      compare
+      export
+      import
     ```

 === "scriptability compare"